dineshkummarc/phpmyBugs2/README.md

 - [ ] seperate General settings from Global settings to have seperate section.
 - [ ] move theme section from 'generalsettings>>appearance' to settings section to have seperate section
 - [ ] move language section from 'generalsettings>>language' to Global settings section
+- [ ] github link on page /index.php?page=settings is redirected to nireus release

 ### v2.16
 - [ ] deprecation alerts on upgrading the test env to php7.4.33